deislabs/bindle/docs/signing-spec.md

 - If an attack can compromise enough keys, the best that can be done by this spec is to limit the distribution of compromised bindles
 - A malicious signer can cause a package's trust to be doubted (e.g. denial of service), but it should not be able to make a doubted package's trust _accepted_.
     - That is, if other signatures are invalid, a malicious signature should not be able to override that invalidation
-    - But as a weakness in the system, if a malicious signer creates a bad signature, that signature may result in an uncompromised package becoming untrusted for any user who has the malicious signer's signature in their keyring
+    - But as a weakness in the system, if a malicious signer creates a bad signature, that signature may result in an un-compromised package becoming untrusted for any user who has the malicious signer's signature in their keyring
     - In highly secure systems, a malicious signer may be able to deny service merely by attaching a bad signature to an invoice (e.g. in a system that treats any verification failure -- on known or unknown keys -- as a failure condition)

 ### The Creator